WynnDing/academic-kickstart/content/home/experience.md

   location = "Hangzhou, China"
   date_start = "2018-12-01"
   date_end = "2019-08-31"
+  description = """Responsibilities include:
-  description = """* Built reject inference models, GitHub project: https://github.com/WynnDing/reject-inference-lendingclub
+  * Built reject inference models, GitHub project: https://github.com/WynnDing/reject-inference-lendingclub
   * Utilized EDA, generating business analysis code guidance book to be used by colleagues lacking in programming experience
   * Extracted, cleaned, and integrated data from the database, and used visualization to generate and optimize the weekly data reports
   """